Mostafa-Tarek/3D-Perception/README.md

 # 3D Perception

-In this project, utilized RGB_D camera to capture images with different poses and then used Machine Learning(ML) SVM model to make a classifier to identify target objects in the tabletop.
-And finally PR2-Robot pick & place objects in corresponding drop boxes.
+In this project, Calibrated the RGB_D camera after that used PCL Library to filter the camera image using some algorithms, and then used the SVM model to build a classifier to identify target objects in the tabletop.
+Eventually, PR2-Robot picks and places objects in corresponding drop boxes.

 ![demo-1](https://user-images.githubusercontent.com/20687560/28748231-46b5b912-7467-11e7-8778-3095172b7b19.png)